 Nowadays there are copies made of almost everything, and your lawyer will be aware exactly where to locate all the appropriate documentation so you may buy or dispose of your property without any difficulty.
 If copies can’t be located, your lawyer may be able to put in place insurance or indemnities protecting you against future claims on your property.

-I've recently found out that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
-Swansea is where the house is located.
-Can you offer any assistance?
+I've recently found out that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a quick, chain free conveyancing.
+Swansea is the location of the property.
+Can you offer any advice?

-Flying freeholds in Swansea are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Swansea you must be sure that your lawyer goes through the deeds very carefully.
+Flying freeholds in Swansea are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Swansea you would need to get your solicitor to go through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Swansea may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 I am tempted by the attractive purchase price for a two flats in Swansea both have about 50 years unexpired on the lease term. should I be concerned?